 - 4.1.3.1 The competitors in each squad shall score for each other.
-No shooting shall take place until the competitor has handed his card to the scorer and where such is necessary, a competitor has conducted a draw for a shooting order in the presence of at least two other competitors. - 4.1.3.2 Each squad will be provided with a blackboard, which unless otherwise directed by the CRO will face away from the firing mound and on which the check scorer will write down the names of the competitors in their shooting order and as each shot is signalled he will record its against the competitors name. - 4.1.3.3 The official score will be recorded on the card, and the scorer will position themselves on the mound at the rear of the competitor. - 4.1.3.4 Central bulls-eyes shall, unless a manner more appropriate to the system of marking employed is indicated in the official program of the promoting body, be signalled by disc or wand on target or dummy according to Rule 13.5 and shall be recorded on the score card and blackboard as a roman numeral V counting five points. - 4.1.3.5 Where the conditions of shooting require it, the total number of central bulls-eyes shall be recorded after the numeric score separated by a hyphen. - 4.1.3.6 The scorers shall watch the target as soon as a shot is fired and confirm with the aid of a telescope or binoculars, that the position of the spotting disc is consistent with the position of the wand or value disc placed on the target or dummy showing the value of the shot. - 4.1.3.7 The scorer will call and record each shot as it is signalled and ensure that the check scorer acknowledges each call by repeating the shot value. - 4.1.3.8 For the purpose of sub rule 4.1.3.7 the following procedure will be adopted after each shot is fired: - The scorer shall call out so that the competitor and check scorer can hear clearly the name of the firer and the number of the shot, e.g. Smith, 2nd business - b) Upon the value disc appearing the scorer will likewise call out the division of the target struck and the value of the shot e.g. inner four, and enter the value on the score card. - c) The check scorer, upon hearing the scorer's call of the competitors name, the number of the shot and the shot value will confirm or correct the same with the scorer and enter the value on the blackboard opposite the competitor's name.
+No shooting shall take place until the competitor has handed his card to the scorer and where such is necessary, a competitor has conducted a draw for a shooting order in the presence of at least two other competitors. - 4.1.3.2 Each squad will be provided with a blackboard, which unless otherwise directed by the CRO will face away from the firing mound and on which the check scorer will write down the names of the competitors in their shooting order and as each shot is signalled he will record it against the competitor's name. - 4.1.3.3 The official score will be recorded on the card, and the scorer will position themselves on the mound at the rear of the competitor. - 4.1.3.4 Super V's and Central bulls-eyes shall, unless a manner more appropriate to the system of marking employed is indicated in the official program of the promoting body, be signalled by disc or wand on target or dummy according to Rule 13.5.